Japeth Aguilar: Santa Cruz Warriors

 On November 2, Japeth Aguilar's pursuit of his NBA dream got closer to reality after he became the first ever Filipino to be drafted in the NBA Development League.
-Santa Cruz Warriors, the D-League affiliate of the Golden State Warriors in the NBA, selected Aguilar as the thirteenth pick in the seventh round, selected as 109th overall out of 139 players.
-Aguilar, who attended a series of workouts with several NBA teams before joining the NBA D-League draft, was described as a "work in progress" by the New Orleans Hornets talent scout Don Sellers.
+The Santa Cruz Warriors, the D-League affiliate of the Golden State Warriors in the NBA, selected Aguilar as the thirteenth pick in the seventh round of the 2012 NBA D-League draft, selected as 109th overall out of 139 players.
+Aguilar was described as a "work in progress" by the New Orleans Hornets talent scout Don Sellers.

 After surviving two cuts, Santa Cruz Warriors waived Aguilar on November 22.

-On December 5, Japeth Aguilar signs a Practice Player Contract with Santa Cruz Warriors, Japeth Aguilar has not given up on his attempt to make it into the NBA.
-After being the last man cut from the NBA D-League team, the Santa Cruz Warriors, he was offered a spot on the practice line-up which he has now put a signature on.
-Aguilar now hopes that he can slowly make his way onto the active line-up and then make some heads turn to maybe make an NBA team.
+After being the last man cut from the Warriors, he was offered a spot on the practice line-up, and signed a practice player contract.
+However, he changed his mind and decided to consider other options.

 Return to PBA

+GlobalPort Batang Pier (2013)

-After a failed attempt to play in NBA, he requested a trade from the Talk 'N Text Tropang Texters.
+After a failed attempt to play in NBA, he returned to the Philippines and requested a trade from the Talk 'N Text Tropang Texters.
 He was then traded to GlobalPort Batang Pier for Rabeh Al-Hussaini.
-On June 11, 2013, GlobalPort was part of a 4-team trade and Aguilar was sent to Barangay Ginebra San Miguel.